PhilTheGM/DeathwatchAndAscension/HouseRules.md

 The resulting figures may be added to your characteristics in any order you wish.

 ## Chapter Selection
 One chapter from each founding only.
-Obviously an unlimited number of choices from Unknown Foundings, though only one from each chapter.
+Obviously, an unlimited number of choices from unknown foundings is allowable, though only one from each chapter.

 ## Gear Swapping
 Where it makes sence for the character, players are allowed to swap out starting wargear (AKA standard issue wargear) with others of simular power level.
 Of course the GM has final say on what is or isn't an acceptable swap.